Home » 10 Best Things to Do in Ipoh, Malaysia: Your Complete Travel Guide

 4.Visit Perak Cave Temple (Perak Tong)

-Perak Cave Temple, founded in 1926, is Ipoh’s most famous cave temple and absolutely worth visiting.
-As you approach, you’ll walk through gardens with ornamental pools before reaching the impressive red and white facade nestled against limestone cliffs.
-Inside, the massive cavern houses a 40-foot golden Buddha flanked by four guardian deities, with vibrant murals depicting Buddhist teachings and Chinese calligraphy covering the walls.
+Perak Cave Temple, founded in 1926, is Ipoh’s most iconic cave temple.
+You’ll walk through gardens with ornamental pools before reaching the impressive red and white façade nestled against limestone cliffs.

 Perak Cave Temple, cave temple ipoh, ipoh